 Criticism is only good if it actually helps someone or some cause.
 Often, it does the opposite.
 It divides people instead of bringing them together.

 If you don’t understand something — try.
-That’s all people expect from you, just try.
+That’s all people expect from you, just try to be kind.